fooplugins/foogallery/README.txt

 * Fix : Previews not updating in some cases.
 * Update : FooGallery client side 1.4.0 (MAJOR UPDATE).

-= 1.8.20 =
-* Date Updated : 2019-11-22
-* Fix : Fix for Masonry template layout issue in Firefox
-[//]: # fs_premium_only_begin
-* Fix : Fixed Media Library issues in WP 5.3
-* New : Instagram datasource - now works with Video
-* Fix : Instagram datasource - fixed a bunch of issues and changed how it pulls data from Instagram.
-* Fix : Post Query datasource - fixed a few UI bugs.
-* Fix : fixed video bugs, and better support for videos in dynamic galleries
-* Fix : better support for FooBox sharing with albums
-[//]: # fs_premium_only_end
-* Update : FooGallery client side 1.3.6

-= 1.8.18 =
-* Date Updated : 2019-10-23
-* New : Elementor compatibility - gallery previews in Elementor editor work, and added a FooGallery widget to the Elementor editor
-[//]: # fs_premium_only_begin
-* New : Instagram datasource - populate galleries from your Instagram account
-* New : Post Query datasource - populate galleries with the featured images from your posts/pages
-* Fix : Images not being resized for certain datasources
-* Fix : Caching issues when using taxonomy attributes in shortcode e.g. media_tags=cars
-[//]: # fs_premium_only_end
-* Fix : Images in Yoast SEO sitemaps pull correctly for all types of gallery embedding
-* Fix : Lazy-load issues on certain browsers (reverted back to old logic)
-* Fix : Updated WPThumb so that images with querystrings in the URL will work
-* Fix : Minor security issue fixed on the FooGallery settings page (only exploitable by administrators)

-= 1.8.14 =
-[//]: # fs_premium_only_begin
-* New : Better messages for Media Tags & Categories datasources
-* New : Ability to reload datasource modal without refreshing
-[//]: # fs_premium_only_end
-* New : Added setting to move "Add Media" button to front of attachment listing (Advanced tab in FooGallery Settings)
-[//]: # fs_premium_only_begin
-* Fix : Real Media Library was not picking up featured images
-* Fix : Albums were not working correctly with galleries that load from other datasources
-[//]: # fs_premium_only_end
-* Fix : Lazy-load issues with Gutenberg Editor
-* Fix : Simple portfolio layout issue with certain themes
-* Update : FooGallery client side 1.3.4

-= 1.8.12 =
-* Fix : Previews not working on new galleries

-= 1.8.11 =
-* New : Added advanced gallery settings for custom settings and custom attributes
-* Fix : Rewrite of Simple Portfolio to incorrect thumb heights
-* Fix : Lazy-load issues for certain themes
-* Update : FooGallery client side 1.3.3

 = 1.8.8 =
 * New : Implemented the Datasource architecture within the plugin
 * Fix : PHP Warnings when previewing galleries
 * Fix : Simple Portfolio thumbnails cut off in certain scenarios
 * Fix : Updated Gutenberg block to work in latest Gutengerg release
 * Update : FooGallery client side 1.2.10

-= 1.7.8 =
-* New : Added filter to override content when creating a gallery page 'foogallery_create_gallery_page_content'
-* Fix : Fixed bug for Justified gallery, when last row was set to hidden
-* Update : FooGallery client side 1.2.8
-* Update : Freemius SDK 2.3.0

-= 1.7.7 =
-* New : Added slider navigation buttons in Slider PRO template
-* Fix : Fixed gallery usage with custom post types
-* Fix : Captions being cut off in portfolio template
-* Fix : Multiple small bugs and tweaks
-* Update : Updated to handle Chrome's new allow attribute in videos
-* Update : FooGallery client side 1.2.7

-= 1.7.6 =
-* Fix : Fixed issues with paging introduced in 1.7.4
-* Fix : Fixed conflicts with other lazy loading plugins
-* Update : FooGallery client side 1.2.3

 = 1.7.4 =
 * New : Major performance enhancements for all galleries